 sent to your SMU email account in early June.
 Please remember all holds

 Billing notifications are sent to the student’s SMU

 email address and to the designated Authorized Payer(s) email address

 when the bill is available for online viewing through SMUpay, depending

 on when you enroll.
 Check your SMU campus e-mail on a

 regular basis.
 You

-may also view your account on-line at Access.SMU through SMUpay.
+may also view your account on-line at my.SMU through SMUpay.
 Pay

 your bill account on or before payment due date.
 Payments may be made